xebia/essentials/test-code-one.md

 ### Consequences

 Circling around between test and code might make it harder to define a stop criterion.
 And 80% test coverage rule might help.
-Geting up to 100% test coverage will be hard or (in many cases) impossible.
+Getting up to 100% test coverage will be hard or (in many cases) impossible.
 Using assertions inside your code will definitely help to make up for the remaining 20%.
 Testing your code forces you to take some design decision consciously; adding assertions will have the same effect.

 ### References